Noteshelf Review 2023

 Protip: Enable the Draw Straight Lines toggle to ensure that your markings neatly cover the text you want to highlight.

-#alt#A screenshot of the eraser interface showing the different size options and extra features, including Auto-select previous tool, Erase Entire Stroke, Erase Highlighter Only, and Clear Page.
+A screenshot of the eraser interface showing the different size options and extra features, including Auto-select previous tool, Erase Entire Stroke, Erase Highlighter Only, Erase Pencil only, and Clear Page.

 Eraser